Installing Heat Recovery System Cost

 How Much Does It Cost to Install a Heat Recovery System?

-What is a heat recovery system?
+What is a Heat Recovery System?

-Rather than simply extracting indoor air and replacing it with cold, outside air, a heat recovery system takes the warmth from the outgoing air, using that heat to warm up the fresh, incoming air.
+Rather than simply extracting indoor air and replacing it with cold, outside air, a heat recovery system takes the warmth from the outgoing air, using that heat to warm up the incoming fresh air.

 The incoming and outgoing air is moved through separate ducting, meaning there's no cross-contamination of airflows.
 Instead, the heat recovery unit is linked to the room air valves via a ducting network throughout the building.